 Reviews are a crucial part of the performance management process, but they shouldn’t be the only opportunity employees have to give and receive feedback.
 Bringing real-time feedback and performance reviews together can drive your overall performance management program throughout the year.

-Adopting a performance management software can help companies facilitate regular conversations around employee performance and enable managers to provide relevant support at the right time.
+Using a performance management system can help companies facilitate regular performance conversations and enable managers to provide relevant support at the right time.
 To see how Lattice empowers teams to manage and improve performance, schedule a demo today.